Bio-Sonifications: Non-Human Collaborations

 Regular Price $120 (+$30 material fee)

-Requirements: Basic soldering
+Requirements: Basic soldering is a must

 About the Instructor: Tosca Teran, aka Nanotopia, is a Toronto based multidisciplinary artist.
 Born in San Francisco, California, Tosca relocated to Canada in 2001.
 Working with metals, computer coding, and animation since the mid-eighties, Tosca was introduced to glass as an artistic medium in 2004.
 Through developing bodies of work incorporating metal, glass, and electronics, Tosca has been awarded scholarships at The Corning Museum of Glass, Pilchuck Glass School and The Penland School of Crafts.
 Her work has been featured at SOFA New York, Culture Canada, Metalsmith Magazine, The Toronto Design Exchange, and the Memphis Metal Museum.
 Most recently, Tosca has been awarded residencies at Gullkistan Centre for Creativity, Nes artist residency Iceland, The Association of Icelandic Visual Artists and the Ayatana SciArt Research Program in Ottawa.
 Tosca founded nanopod: Hybrid Studio maker space in 2005.
 Continually exploring new materials and tools, Tosca started collaborating artistically with Algae, Physarum polycephalum, and Mycelium in 2016, translating biodata from non-human organisms into music.